Director, Inclusion and Community Impact

 “The Giver (of nicknames)”

-Courtney Rice, a conqueror of logistics and advocate for human services, is the newest addition to the program department at the Robins Foundation as Director, inclusion and Community Impact.
+Courtney Rice, a conqueror of logistics and advocate for human services, is the Director, Inclusion and Community Impact.
+Her work supports resilience-building for children and families, community building and organizational development using an equity and inclusion lens.
 Preceding her current Robins role, she served as Director, Communications & Grants Administration, and Manager, Grants & Special Projects.
 Courtney has been with the Foundation since January 2014.

-Prior to joining the Robins tribe, Courtney worked as a Contract Project & Logistics Manager for 501 Advisors, a foundation and nonprofit consultant group serving foundations and other entities in the Richmond MSA.
-She has also served as a Contract Program Officer for the Cameron Foundation in Petersburg, Virginia following an internship that introduced her to philanthropy.
+Prior to joining the Robins tribe, Courtney worked as a Contract Project & Logistics Manager for 501 Advisors, a foundation and nonprofit consultant group and a contract program officer for the Cameron Foundation, a health legacy foundation.

 Her dedication to community service includes serving on nonprofit boards and volunteering with her church.
-Courtney is a member of SisterFund, a giving circle that supports nonprofits that broaden awareness about issues affecting African-American women and girls in the Richmond region.
-In addition to volunteering, Courtney sits on the Programs and Services Committee of Exponent Philanthropy, an association of funders dedicated to serving small-staffed philanthropists to leverage their resources and amplify their impact.
+Courtney serves as Secretary of SisterFund, a giving circle that supports nonprofits that broaden awareness and address issues affecting African-American women and girls in the Richmond region.
+In addition, Courtney chairs the Programs and Services Committee of Exponent Philanthropy, an association of funders dedicated to serving small-staffed philanthropists to leverage their resources and amplify their impact.

-Courtney is a proud two-time alumna of Virginia State University and loves her three dogs: Chris, Max and Gizmo.
+Courtney is an active member of Delta Sigma Theta Sorority, Inc. and is a proud two-time alumna of Virginia State University and loves her three dogs: Chris, Max and Gizmo.

 TELL US SOMETHING ABOUT YOURSELF